library(tidyverse);library(knitr)

 In that example, the sampling unit was a single tree, the observational unit was a single seedling by the tree, and the population of interest was all the trees on Santa Cruz Island.
 Then, an SRS was conducted!

 But we’re doing cluster sampling right now.
-So, suppose that the researcher was instead intersted in seedling survival across all of California.
+So, suppose that the researcher was instead interested in seedling survival across all of California.
 The researcher would have divided the regions into equal-sized areas, randomly-selected some of those areas to study, and recorded the measurements.

 The sampling unit is no longer a tree, it’s an area!